datarisk-io/mlops_codex/docs/source/training_guide.rst

 **AutoML:** Is when the training is pre defined using the AutoML module.
 The required files are the training data and some configuration parameters for the package.

-**External:** Is when training information of models that have been trained externally in your local machine.
+**External:** Is when you perform the model training on your machine or any other place, external to Neomaril.
+You need to bring it if you want to monitor your model in our environment.

 Creating the training experiment
 --------------------------------